perstarkse/personal-webpage/README.md

 Personal webpage.
-Included is a NFT collection for visitors.
+Included is a NFT collection for visitors, generated with Stable Diffusion.

-Built with react, css in jsx with styled components, react-bootstrap, hardhat and chai for dapp deployment and testing, wagmi hooks for web3 functionality.
+Built with React, CSS in JSX with Styled Components, React-Bootstrap, Hardhat and Chai for dapp deployment and testing, wagmi hooks for interacting with the smart contracts.

-In this project you will find the smart contract source code in the /contracts folder.
-NFT images and metadata in /nft.
+You will find the smart contract code in the /contracts folder.
+NFT images and metadata in /nft as well as bash script for generating metadata.
 Solidity tests in /test folder.

-Hardhat commands

-npx hardhat help npx hardhat test REPORT_GAS=true npx hardhat test npx hardhat node npx hardhat run scripts/deploy.ts
+Deploy script in deploy folder.